pointyfar/pointybubl-demo/content/documentation/configure/introduction/index.md

 If you see the above message, congratulations!
 It means you have installed the theme correctly.
 Now we need to configure it.

-Navigate to the `exampleSite` folder included in this theme and run `hugo server`.
-Open your browser to `localhost:1313/config`.

---- OR ---

-Visit the demo site config: https://pointybubl-demo.netlify.com/config/
+Visit the demo site config page for drag-and-drop configuration: https://pointybubl-demo.netlify.com/config/

 ---